 The term "design-build" means that construction begins in areas where design is complete, while at the same time plans are developed for other segments of the work.
 By simultaneously carrying out design and construction activities, project completion can be accelerated to minimize overall costs due to escalating material prices and rising wages.
 This means that in only four years, North Texans were able to see improved mobility and safety on the completed DFW Connector Project.

 1. How was the project being funded?

-No private funds were used for this project.
-Funding for this $1.02 billion project included $696 million from public gas taxes, $261 million in Federal funds as part of the American Recovery and Reinvestment Act and $127 million in Proposition 14 bonds used for right-of-way acquisitions.
+Funding for the initial SH 114/121 portion of the DFW Connector project totaled $1.02 billion and included $696 million from public gas taxes, $261 million in Federal funds as part of the American Recovery and Reinvestment Act and $127 million in Proposition 14 bonds used for right-of-way acquisitions.